Height Pairing on Higher Cycles and Mixed Hodge Structures II: Introduction

+given by the cycle class of $Z$ and the dual of the cycle class of $W$. \end{mainthm} A mixed Hodge structure provided with two maps as in the main theorem is called a \emph{framed mixed Hodge structure}.

-\item Even if two higher cycles intersect properly and are in complementary codimensions, their intersection inside $X\times (\P^1)^{2n}$ may still be non-empty.
-For example in case of $n=1$, it means that the intersection is given by a finite set of points (albeit, under \cite[Assumption 3.27]{BGGP:Height}).
-For $n>1$ the dimension of this intersection adds to the complexity of the MHS. \end{enumerate} To proceed further with the ideas, we need to introduce some normal crossing divisors: We define $A\subset (\P^1)^{n}$ to be the simple normal crossing divisor consisting of points with one affine coordinate equal to $1$, and $B\subset (\P^1)^{n}$ be the simple normal crossing divisor of points with at least one coordinate in the set $\{0,\infty\}$.
+We now explain the ideas behind the construction of this mixed Hodge structure.
+First, we need to introduce some normal crossing divisors: We define $A\subset (\P^1)^{n}$ to be the simple normal crossing divisor consisting of points with one affine coordinate equal to $1$, and $B\subset (\P^1)^{n}$ be the simple normal crossing divisor of points with at least one coordinate in the set $\{0,\infty\}$.
 Then $A\cup B$ is also a simple normal crossing divisor.
 Let $A_{X}$ and $B_{X}$ be their pullbacks to $X\times (\P^1)^{n}$.
 One can check that there are canonical isomorphisms (\cite[eqs.
 (3.4) and (3.5)]{BGGP:Height})

-for all $r,s$.
+for all $r,s\in \Z$.
 Since the cycle $Z$ belongs to $Z^p(X,n)_{00}$, it defines a class

 The image of this class in $\rH^{2p}(X\times (\P^1)^n\setminus A_X,B_X;\Q(p))=\rH^{2p-n}(X;\Q(p))$ is zero as we have already noted.
 This implies that $\cl(Z)$ lifts uniquely to a class in

 Similarly we obtain a class